-2. For every crime committed, there are at least two victims, first is society, the second is the actual or primary victim.
+2. Dear friends, for every crime committed, there are at least three victims, first is society, the second is the actual or primary victim and the third is dependent of victim.

 "Society" is a victim, because Society suffers the violation of its laws.
+Basically and generally, in India, we consider that the crime committed by a person is against the State.
+Only in few cases, the offences are exclusively committed not against the State but against an individual.
+Since we treat the crime is against the State, the State prosecutes every crime with its funds.
 Society is bothered of law and order problem.
 Society wants to punish the wrong doers by taking care of innocent people.
-The Society has found out the method of punishing the accused as per law i.e. with the help of Penal Code, Cr.P.c. etc., The society as a victim gets justice by punishing wrong doer as per law.
+The Society has found out the method of punishing the accused as per law i.e. with the help of Indian Penal Code, Cr.P.C. etc., The society as a victim gets justice by punishing wrong doer as per law.